 To Sear or Grill: Grease a rimmed quarter sheet pan with olive oil.
 Pour hot polenta into pan, then use a spatula to spread evenly.
 Place a sheet of parchment or plastic wrap against surface to further smooth and even surface.
 Wrap pan well in plastic, and refrigerate until completely chilled and set, at least 5 hours or up to overnight.

 Using a thin spatula, loosen block of polenta.
 Invert onto a cutting board.
 Cut polenta into squares, rectangles, triangles, or circles, as you desire.

 To sear, heat a large cast iron skillet over high heat.
 Coat bottom of skillet with oil, then, when shimmering, add polenta.
 Cook undisturbed until browned, crisp, and easily releases from skillet, about 3 minutes.
 Flip and repeat on second side.
 To grill, heat charcoal or gas grill over high heat.
 Clean and oil grates.
 Add polenta and cook undisturbed until browned, crisp, and easily releases from grill, about 3 minutes.
 Flip and repeat on second side.

-Serve topped with accompaniments of your choice.
+Serve topped with accompaniments of your choice (such as gorgonzola dolce).

 Any medium- or coarse-ground cornmeal will work here, whether the package says "polenta" or not; avoid instant polenta, which promises a quick cooking time but delivers subpar flavor and texture.
 Cooking it in milk will produce a rich and creamy polenta that's delicious and indulgent, but also heavy; stock (vegetable or chicken) will infuse the polenta with more flavor, but that flavor can also cover up the taste of the cornmeal.
 Water produces the lightest polenta, with a mild corn flavor that pairs well with everything and won't leave you feeling weighed down after eating it.